maximdanilchenko/resume/readme.md

 #### Software / Senior / Lead Engineer
 Throughout my work at ATOL I was responsible for group of high-load web services: IoT endpoints for hundreds of thousands devices, REST APIs for clients and external apps, monitoring systems, cryptography issues and so on.

-- Grew from regular to lead software engineer.
-Lead the teams up to 5 developers.
-Integrated CI/CD processes.
+- Grew from Software Engineer to Lead Engineer, leading teams of up to 5 developers and introducing CI/CD processes.
 - Built complex microservice architectures using Python (flask, aiohttp), postgres, rabbitMQ, cassandra, Nomad, GitLab, docker.
 - Participated as a tech lead in designing the architecture from the very beginning working together with devops teams.
 - Increased performance in application hot paths (using architecture changes, DB optimisations, Cython extensions etc).